 Brilliant Industries decides to open a second warehouse for inventory storage and shipment.
 It names the original warehouse North warehouse and the new one South warehouse:

-If inventory locations have been defined, a field appears on cash receipt and payment forms to select which
+If inventory locations have been defined, a field appears on cash receipt and payment forms whenever an inventory item is added to select which

 A cash sale or purchase is presumed to involve immediate delivery or receipt of goods from or to a location that can be specified at the time of the transaction.